Chamodya-ka/Edge_Device_Fabric_Defect_Detection/cuda_implementation/README.md

 |ENTROPY feature| 504ms| 512us|

-- Reading the image : 49ms (inclusize of resizing to 2048x2048)
+- Reading the image : 49ms (inclusive of resizing to 2048x2048)
-- Quantization requires to know the maximum pixel intensity of the input image, unless specified need to find the maximum (8 to 12ms)
+- Quantization requires to know the maximum pixel intensity of the input image, unless specified need to find the maximum (8 to 12ms).
+This is done by using MinMaxLoc function provided by OpenCV.
+This can be eliminated if the maximum intensity of a pixel is known.

 |Other Component| Time |
 |---|---|